mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 * nothing in the wording currently prevents `alpha` from having nonzero imaginary part.

-These correspond exactly to the BLAS's Hermitian matrix update routines where the type of `alpha` is real: `HER` and `HERK`.
+These correspond exactly to the BLAS's Hermitian matrix update routines where the type of `alpha` is real: `xHER` and `xHERK`.
 This strongly suggests solving the problem in [linalg] by constraining the type of `alpha` to be noncomplex.
 However, as we explain in "Alternative solutions" below, it is hard to define a "noncomplex number" constraint that works well for user-defined number types.
 Instead, we propose fixing this in a way that is consistent with our proposed resolution of <a href="https://cplusplus.github.io/LWG/issue4136">LWG Issue 4136</a>, "Specify behavior of [linalg] Hermitian algorithms on diagonal with nonzero imaginary part."
 That is, the Hermitian rank-1 and rank-k update algorithms will simply use _`real-if-needed`_`(alpha)` and ignore any nonzero imaginary part of `alpha`.

 ### Alternative solutions